codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 373 words; Published:
+      Length: 518 words; Updated: Sep 2019

    .. rst-class:: list-abstract

-      After making changes to the ``mysql`` database (e.g., user name, password, host address), they’re not replicated to the other nodes in the cluster.
+      Changes to the ``mysql`` database (e.g., user name, host address) are not replicated on other nodes.
 This can cause problems for users, as well as frustrate the DBA.

 .. container:: list-col2